eellama/Team-2-MICB-475-2026/README.md

 - Glom to genus level for core microbiome, keep at 0.7, see what we will find.
 Consider (but don't do) anything to prevalence think about it
 - Glom before creating volcano plot for DESeq

+### Conclusion
+- Core Microbiome: Amongst PLWH, who are IL6 high, they have a different microbiome profile.
+They have more specific species relative to shared or low IL6.
+-

 # Agenda for March 3 Meeting

 ### Pre-meeting notes